-Tau Pi Phi, a national business honorary, recognizes and encourages high academic achievement in business administration, accounting and economics.
-The honorary is open to those who have completed 20 hours in the School of Business and have a GPA of 3.0 or higher.
+Tau Pi Phi, a national business honorary, recognizes and encourages high academic achievement in business administration, accounting and economics; encourages the practices of highest ethical canons in business; and fosters the social nature of business.
+The honorary is open to those who have completed 20 hours accounting, business and economics and have a GPA of 3.0 or higher.
 The charter for Heidelberg's chapter of Tau Pi Phi was granted in 1972.